awesome-gptX/awesome-gpt/README.md

 - [whistep speech-to-text](https://github.com/xiaowuc2/ChatGPT-Python-Applications/tree/main/whisper-speech-text) : OpnAI's whisper is a library to convert speech to text.
 - [knowledge-gpt](https://github.com/geeks-of-data/knowledge-gpt) Extract knowledge from all information sources using gpt and other language models.
 Index and make Q&A session with information sources
 - [Auto-GPT](https://github.com/Torantulino/Auto-GPT) An experimental open-source attempt to make GPT-4 fully autonomous
+- [GPTCache](https://github.com/zilliztech/GPTCache) GPTCache is a library for creating semantic cache to store responses from LLM queries

 ## API tools
 - [toolkit-ai](https://github.com/hey-pal/toolkit-ai) AI-agents that automatically generate and use Langchain Tools and ChatGPT plugins